Quantum secret sharing: Eavesdropping

-QSS promises security against eavesdropping in the exact same way as quantum key distribution.
+QSS promises security against eavesdropping in the same way as quantum key distribution.
 Consider an eavesdropper, Eve, who is assumed to be capable of perfectly discriminating and creating the quantum states used in the QSS protocol.
 Eve's objective is to intercept one of the receivers' (say Bob's) shares, measure it, then recreate the state and send it on to whomever the share was initially intended for.
 The issue with this method is that Eve needs to randomly choose a basis to measure in, and half of the time she will choose the wrong basis.
 When she chooses the correct basis, she will get the correct measurement result with certainty and can recreate the state she measured and send it off to Bob without her presence being detected.
 However, when she chooses the wrong basis, she will end up sending one of the two states from the incorrect basis.
 Bob will measure the state she sent him and half of the time this will be the correct detection, but only because the state from the wrong basis is an equal superposition of the two states in the correct basis.
 Thus, half of the time that Eve measures in the wrong basis and therefore sends the incorrect state, Bob will measure the wrong state.
 This intervention on Eve's part leads to causing an error in the protocol on an extra 25% of trials.
 Therefore, with enough measurements, it will be nearly impossible to miss the protocol errors occurring with a 75% probability instead of the 50% probability predicted by the theory, thus signaling that there is an eavesdropper within the communication channel.

 More complex eavesdropping strategies can be performed using ancilla states, but the eavesdropper will still be detectable in a similar manner.